fabiospampinato/overstated/README.md

 Some of these problems can be solved via third-party libraries, which me and others have written and are available [here](https://github.com/tiaanduplessis/awesome-unstated), but some things just can't be implemented in a performant manner when you're building on top of Unstated, for instance I ended up adding 5+ Higher-order-Components to each of my components that needed to subscribe to a store.
 And by implementing all this in the core you can do some nice things like skipping re-renders much earlier in the process.

-In the end I decided that basically rewriting Unstated, but with performance, more features and better TypeScript types, was the right option for me.
+In the end I decided that basically rewriting Unstated, but with performance in mind, more features and better TypeScript types, was the right option for me.

 I don't think there's _any_ reason to use Unstated over Overstated frankly.
 You can't even open an issue in Unstated's repository because the issues page is disabled.